graememcc/funkierJS/docs/markdown/byCategory.md

 Takes a binary function f, and returns a curried function that takes the arguments in the opposite order.

+Note that the returned function will be curried in the extant style, or using [`curry`](#curry) if the function is not curried.
+Thus, if you wish to flip a object-curried function on the object prototype, you must object-curry before flipping; in the other order, the function will be curried in the standard manner, preventing later object currying.

 #### Examples ####
     var backwards = funkierJS.flip(funkierJS.subtract);
     backwards(2, 3); // => 1